peteroupc/html3dutil/doc/tutorial-filters.md

 GPU, or graphics processing unit.

 Graphics filters are considered "fragment shaders", or shaders that process one pixel at a time.
-GPUs can run shaders very fast because fragment shaders can process multiple pixels in parallel, without affecting the other pixels, and GPUs are often much better designed for parallel processing than CPUs.
+GPUs can render graphics very fast with such shaders because one fragment shader can process multiple pixels in parallel, without affecting the other pixels, and GPUs are often much better designed for parallel processing than CPUs.

 For graphics filters to work, the 3D scene must be rendered to an off-screen buffer called